 Training and Socialization

 In addition to physical conditioning, training and socialization are vital for your puppy's readiness for longer hikes or adventures.
-Teaching basic commands, such as sit, stay, and heel, will help you maintain control and ensure their safety during outdoor activities.
+Teaching basic obedience commands, such as sit, stay, and heel, will help you maintain control and ensure their safety during outdoor activities.
 Socializing your puppy with other dogs, people, and various environments will also prepare them for encounters they may face during hikes or adventures.

 Preparation and Safety Measures